IBM/ios-visual-recognition-app/README.md

 # Create an iOS application in Swift which uses image recognition

-This Bluemix Mobile Starter will showcase the Visual Recognition service from Watson and give you integration points for each of the Bluemix Mobile services.
+This IBM Cloud Mobile Starter will showcase the Visual Recognition service from Watson and give you integration points for each of the IBM Cloud Mobile services.

 ## Requirements